 1) Payment claim

 The adjudication process starts when a claimant issues a payment claim to the respondent.
 All legislative criteria must be met, and your payment claim must be served correctly on the respondent.

 - Include the words ‘This is a payment claim under the Building and Construction Industry Security of Payment Act 2002 (VIC)’, or words to the same effect

 - Describe in detail the construction work, related goods or services which are the subject of the claim

 How can I serve a payment claim on a respondent?

 - Email (you can refer to the Electronic Transactions (Victoria) Act 2000 in respect of the time the email will be taken to have been received)

 - Post to the respondent’s ordinary place of business address

 - Fax to the respondent’s ordinary place of business.

-- If the contract does not specify a date, then according to the Act, you are entitled to be paid 10 business days after the payment claim has been issued on the respondent.
+- if the contract does not specify a date, within 10 business days after the payment claim has been served,

 2) Payment schedule